 Setting Up a Debug Session

-Before starting a debug session some preparations are needed.
-In the following you will be guided through all necessary steps.
+Before starting a debug session, some preparations are required.
+In the following, you will be guided through all the necessary steps.

 - Open the installation folder.

 - Double-click the Eclipse application.